Jozani National Park

-The forest is best known for its kirks red colobus monkeys (kima punju in swahili), which are endemic to Zanzibar.
-About 10 years ago, the monkeys were considered to be in danger of extinction, but this trend has since reversed due to the conservation project.
-There are about 6000 red colobus monkey residing in Jozani Forest.
+Jozani Forest is best known for its red colobus monkeys, which are endemic to Zanzibar.
+About 20 years ago, the monkeys were considered to be in danger of extinction.
+This trend has since reversed due to the conservation project.
+There are about 6000 red colobus monkeys residing in Jozani Forest.

 Jozani Forest has several habitats including swamp forest, evergreen thickets, mangroves, as well as a variety of wildlife, including sykes and red colobus monkeys, bush pigs, Ader’s duiker and suni antelopes, elephant shrews, chameleons and lots of birdlife.